isomerpages/isomerpages-govtech/media/technews/_posts/2019-02-26-inside-story-of-how-govtech-officers-prepared-for-the-kim-trump-summit.md

 ### **A portal into unchartered territory**

-Instructions to prepare for the Summit came via a message to Mr Ng’s mobile phone on 12 May 2018.
+Instructions to prepare for the Summit came as a message to Mr Ng’s mobile phone on 12 May 2018.

 On 24 May, the meeting seemed uncertain as Trump wrote a letter to Kim saying that “it is inappropriate, at this time, to have this long-planned meeting”.

-Amidst the uncertainty, Ng and Lee forged ahead with setting up an international media centre (IMC) for the world’s press corps.
+Amidst the uncertainty, Ng and Lee forged ahead with setting up an International Media Centre (IMC) for the world’s press corps.
 In particular, the MCI team was tasked with creating a media accreditation system for international media personnel.

-“The MCI’s existing Press Accreditation Card Online (PAC Online) system requires journalists to log in with SingPass to get accreditation.
+“The MCI’s existing Press Accreditation Card Online (PACOnline) system requires journalists to log in with SingPass to get accreditation.
 But foreign media personnel obviously wouldn’t have SingPass, so we needed an alternative solution,” said Mr Ng.

 Here’s what transpired behind the scenes of the Trump-Kim Summit in Singapore, with key learning points the team picked up along the way.

 ### **Sourcing for solutions (16-18 May 2018)**

-Building an media accreditation system as an extension of the PAC Online system would simply take too much time, so the team sought out solutions that were already available on the market.
+Building a media accreditation system as an extension of the PACOnline system would simply take too much time, so the team sought out solutions that were already available on the market.

 “Since the summit is a one-off event, we wanted a secure, scalable and flexible software-as-a-service solution which can be tailored to our requirements,” said Mr Ng.

 **Lesson 1: Set clear requirements**

-*In this case, the MCI team was looking for a fully integrated event management software hosted in G-Cloud (private cloud infrastructure used by the Singapore government) which supports data classification up to ‘confidential’.*

-*The software also had to comply with the policies, regulations and codes of practice for IT security defined by the Info-communications Media Development Authority, Singapore.
+*In this case, the MCI team was looking for a fully integrated event management software.
+The software had to comply with the policies, regulations and codes of practice for IT security defined by the Singapore Government.
 A web application firewall, data encryption in transit and 2FA for administrator access were deemed necessary.*

-After considering various registration solutions, the team selected a vendor that was already on the ‘green lane’ for the provision of ICT solutions to the Singapore government and had facilitated many large-scale events, including the Singapore FinTech Festival.
+After considering various registration solutions, the team selected a vendor which had experience in providing ICT solutions to the Singapore Government.
+The Vendor also facilitated many large-scale events, including the Singapore FinTech Festival.

-**Lesson 2: Move fast via the ‘green lane’**

-*A whole-of-government portal with pre-vetted or approved vendors for ICT solutions can drastically reduce the time taken for procurement.*

-**Lesson 3: Select tried and tested solutions**
+**Lesson 2: Select tried and tested solutions**

 *For mission-critical events, you don’t want to reinvent the wheel, but rather choose something that is reliable in a similar context.*